spacemeshos/QA-smapp/cases/Smesher/POSBenchmark.md

 **Test Data:** Selected or manually inputted options.

 **Expected Result:** Smapp should proceed with the selected options without running the benchmark tests.

+---

+#### Test Case ID: POSbenchmark-13

+**Description:** Validate input field restrictions for CPU Threads and Nonces.

+**Steps:**

+1. Attempt to enter invalid values in the CPU Threads and Nonces input fields.
+2. Observe the Smapp's response.

+**Test Data:** Various invalid input values (like negative numbers, decimals, or excessively high numbers).

+**Expected Result:** The system should prevent invalid entries or display an appropriate error/ warning message.(for smapp 2)

+---